-Have you ever been in a situation where your heart starts racing, your mind blanks, you have trouble speaking, and you become reactive and lash out?
+Have you ever been talking about something that happened to you and suddenly your heart starts racing, your mind blanks, you have trouble speaking, and you feel jittery and overwhelmed?
 Or conversely, your limbs suddenly feel heavy and disconnected, you feel numb, and you might even feel like you are outside of your body?

-These are responses rooted in how our nervous system detects and responds to stress.
-Polyvagal theory provides a framework that helps us understand these reactions—so we can learn how to work with them, rather than against them.
+These are responses rooted in how our nervous system detects and responds to stress or danger.
+Polyvagal theory provides a framework that helps us understand these reactions—so we can learn what types of things affect us and how to regulate the state of our nervous system.

 What Is Polyvagal Theory?